MykolaSainiuk/pysaka/README.md

 # What again?
-Another? logger to offload the main thread of the main process to not affect performance.
+A logger to offload the main thread of the main process to not affect performance.

 ## Description